motheomoshageng/Fraud-Detection-with-machine-learning-end2end-project/README.md

 I'm a data science enthusiast passionate about solving real-world problems using machine learning.
 This project showcases my ability to manage the full ML pipeline — from raw data to deployable solution.

 📩 I'm open to entry-level roles in data science.
-Feel free to connect with me on [LinkedIn] www.linkedin/motheo-moshageng/!
+Feel free to connect with me on  www.linkedin/motheo-moshageng/!